jcyuan/puremvc-async-csharp-standard-framework/README.md

-## Enhanced with asynchronous execution support
+## Enhanced with asynchronous execution support (compatible with original sync version)
-Please use these classes for async execution:
+Please use these classes/methods for async execution:
+* `ListAsyncNotificationInterests`
+* `HandleNotificationAsync`
 * `MacroCommandAsync`
 * `SimpleCommandAsync`